Cynthia-lxx/ComfyNN_DeepLearning/README.md

 Some code has been adapted or modified from the [d2l repository](https://github.com/d2l-ai/d2l-zh).

 The project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Send Feedback

+If you have encountered any problems or have suggestions, please [open an issue](https://github.com/Cynthia-lxx/ComfyNN_DeepLearning/issues) or [start a pull request](https://github.com/Cynthia-lxx/ComfyNN_DeepLearning/pulls).